2024 Election Preview: 2 countywide levies, judicial race, 7 other issues on local ballots

 The Children Services levy will appear on the ballot as Issue 10, a proposed 0.9-mill, five-year levy renewal “providing funds for the support of children services and the care and placement of children.”

-As previously reported, according to Highland County Job & Family Services Director Jeremy Ratcliff, the Children Services agency will place a five-year, 0.9-mill renewal levy on the ballot for the Nov.
+As previously reported, according to Highland County Job & Family Services Director Jeremy Ratcliff, the Children Services agency is placing the five-year, 0.9-mill renewal levy on the ballot for the Nov.
 5 general election, as they are “on pace for $4.1 million” in placement costs this calendar year.
 Of that $4 million, the levy would help offset “about 17 percent of what we need,” Ratcliff said July 17.

 The levy “amounts to $24 for each $100,000 of the county auditor’s appraised value” and is not based on the new 2024 valuations, but rather the valuations at the time the levy was first enacted, Ratcliff told commissioners.